 Myocarditis is inflammation of the myocardium, the cardiac muscle.
-Acute myocarditis is most commonly caused by viral illness, however, it may less commonly be caused by non-infectious etiologies.
+Acute myocarditis is most commonly caused by a viral illness; however, it may less commonly be caused by non-infectious etiologies.
 Myocarditis can be further divided into acute, sub-acute, or chronic, and may either affect a focal part of the myocardium or have diffuse involvement.
-Its clinical presentation may vary from a subtle chest pain or fever, to life-threatening congestive heart failure or dysrhythmia, or even death.
+Its clinical presentation may vary from subtle chest pain or fever to life-threatening congestive heart failure or dysrhythmia, or even death.
 Clinical diagnosis is often challenging, and management is usually supportive.

-It is believed that myocarditis (and its complications) is largely immune mediated.
-For example, in infectious etiologies, the microbial agent gains entry through the respiratory or gastroenterology tract and then binds to its specific receptor in the heart.
+It is believed that myocarditis (and its complications) are largely immune-mediated.
+For example, in infectious etiologies, the microbial agent gains entry through the respiratory or gastroenteric tract and then binds to its specific receptor in the heart.
 This leads to intracellular replication, resulting in cell damage and lysis.
 This process may result in immune dysfunction, in which molecular mimicry plays an important role and further enhances cardiac damage.
 If the damage is severe and prolonged, this can result in dilated cardiomyopathy.

-The histopathology of acute myocarditis is varied and depends on the organism and extent of myocardial damage.
-One may see a variety of white cells and the damage may be focal or diffuse.
-Necrosis with involvement of the coronary vessels may also be seen.
+The histopathology of acute myocarditis is varied and depends on the organism and the extent of myocardial damage.
+One may see a variety of white cells, and the damage may be focal or diffuse.
+Necrosis with the involvement of the coronary vessels may also be seen.
 In long-standing cases, one may also see fibrosis.
-Note that endomyocardial biopsy is not routinely performed in nonfatal cases and histopathology are generally only available in cases which are fatal.
+Note that endomyocardial biopsy is not routinely performed in nonfatal cases, and histopathology are generally only available in cases that are fatal.

-Initial evaluation for acute myocarditis should include an EKG, echocardiogram, serum troponin and BNP.
+Initial evaluation for acute myocarditis should include an EKG, echocardiogram, serum troponin, and BNP.
 Troponin elevation, which is usually dramatic, is present in more than half of the patients.
-BNP is useful to assess for evidence heat failure and ventricular stretch, which may suggest myocarditis in the right clinical picture.
+BNP is useful to assess for evidence of heart failure and ventricular stretch, which may suggest myocarditis in the right clinical picture.
 EKG often shows nonspecific ST changes; however, it also may show sinus tachycardia or ventricular arrhythmias (40% of patients).
-In addition, changes consistent with pericarditis, including diffuse ST elevation, may be present in those with pericardial involvement.
-An echocardiogram is useful in assessing the degree of cardiac dysfunction and in helping rule out other causes including valvular disease.
+Also, changes consistent with pericarditis, including diffuse ST elevation, may be present in those with pericardial involvement.
+An echocardiogram is useful in assessing the degree of cardiac dysfunction and in helping rule out other causes, including valvular disease.

-Chest radiograph is neither sensitive nor specific for myocarditis but may show an enlarged heart size, pulmonary vascular congestion or pleural effusion.
-CT Angiography to evaluate for other causes of chest pain may be indicated.
-Percutaneus coronary angiography is indicated in patients at high risk for coronary arter disease to help rule out ischemic cause of cardiac dysfunction in the right setting.
-Imaging with cardiac magnetic resonance seems to be promising and may help differentiate ischemic from non-ischemic etiologies of dilated cardiomyopathy.
+A chest radiograph is neither sensitive nor specific for myocarditis but may show an enlarged heart size, pulmonary vascular congestion, or pleural effusion.
+CT angiography to evaluate for other causes of chest pain may be indicated.
+Percutaneous coronary angiography is indicated in patients at high risk for coronary artery disease to help rule out an ischemic cause of cardiac dysfunction in the right setting.
+Cardiac magnetic resonance imaging seems to be promising and may help differentiate ischemic from non-ischemic etiologies of dilated cardiomyopathy.
 In addition, a complete blood count with differential showing eosinophilia may hint to eosinophilic myocarditis.
-Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are usually elevated but non-specific.
+Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are usually elevated but nonspecific.
 Viral antibody testing can be done in the right setting; however, specificity is low and often can result in a delay in diagnosis without any change in management.

 Acute myocarditis has many causes, and its presentation can range from asymptomatic to mild to severe.
-Most patients need admission due to risk of rapid progression to life-threatening conditions including decompensated cardiomyopathy and heart failure, ventricular dysrhythmias and death.
+Most patients need admission due to the risk of rapid progression to life-threatening conditions, including decompensated cardiomyopathy, heart failure, ventricular dysrhythmias, and death.
 In addition to the attending physician, the nurse and other staff are critical for serial monitoring of these patients.
 All patients need to be educated on the need for rest and abstaining from alcohol and tobacco.
-The pharmacist should educate the patient on the need to remain compliant with their medications (beta blocker or ACE inhibitor).
+The pharmacist should educate the patient on the need to remain compliant with their medications (beta-blocker or ACE inhibitor).
 Most of these patients also have mild to moderate dyspnea and hence may benefit from chest physical therapy.
 Because of fatigue, a physical therapy consult is recommended to help build exercise endurance.
 Enrollment in a cardiac rehab program is beneficial for most patients.
-Finally, the patient should be educated on a healthy lifestyle, maintaining a healthy body weight and a low fat diet.
+Finally, the patient should be educated on a healthy lifestyle, maintaining healthy body weight, and a low-fat diet.
 (Level V)

 The general outcome after viral myocarditis is good.
 However, recovery can be long and may take 3-7 years.
-However, some patients may develop left ventricular dilatation and may need ongoing treatment for heart failure and/or arrhythmias. a few patients may require a heart transplant.
-Those who exhibit the soluble Fas ligand at presentation generally tend to have a good prognosis, whereas those who have antimyosin autoantibodies have a worse outcome.
+However, some patients may develop left ventricular dilatation and may need ongoing treatment for heart failure and arrhythmias.
+A few patients may require a heart transplant.
+Those who exhibit the soluble Fas ligand at presentation generally tend to have a good prognosis, whereas those who have anti-myosin autoantibodies have a worse outcome.
 Cardiogenic shock can occur but is rare.
-The mortality for acute myocarditis is about 20% at 12 months, and at 4 years, there is a 56% survival.
+The mortality for acute myocarditis is about 20% at 12 months, and at four years, there is a 56% survival.
 Patients who require a ventricular assist device while awaiting a heart transplant generally do not fare well if the wait is more than 1-2 weeks.
 (Level V)